guden/Four-Opens/doc/source/opencommunity.rst

 Getting the current stake-holders input and buy-in is key to the success.
-Typically a mission statement is developed in the early days of the project when there are fewer contributors, which makes it critical and as a bonus, a bit easier--to have an open discussion and process.
+Typically a mission statement is developed in the early days of the project when there are fewer contributors, which makes it critical and as a bonus, a bit easier to have an open discussion and process.
 Similarly, changing the mission statement should not be taken lightly, and can be a challenging process as the community grows and there are a broader range of perspectives.
 A good example of this process came from the Zuul project.
-Project leaders first drafted example mission statements in an etherpad, which was circulated to the public mailing list for feedback and new ideas [link to archive].
-The list of ideas from the etherpad was then put to a Condorcet vote [link to archive] for the same group of contributors, and the result was:
+Project leaders first drafted example mission statements in an etherpad [#f1]_, which was circulated to the public mailing list for feedback and new ideas [#f2]_.
+The list of ideas from the etherpad was then put to a Condorcet vote [#f3]_ for the same group of contributors, and the result was: "To provide software and processes to automate continuous integration, delivery, and deployment of interrelated software projects in a secure manner using project gating."

 Effective Governance & Leadership
 ---------------------------------